twekberg/cal/README.md

 Use 5 of them to join the pages together.
 Use the single hole to hang it from a wall.
 When showing a month, an image will appear at the top and the calendar for a month at the bottom.

+# shows_seen.py

+This program nas nothing to do with a wall calendar.
+It displays a list of the shows I watch on Paramount+ followed by a numbered grid of 23 boxes with a slash.
+When I watch a new show, I mark the air date month/day in the box for that episode.

+## Usage

+There is nothing to install.
+It uses graphics.py to aid with the graphics.
+I may consider using PIL instead of graphics.py.

+To run the program, enter:

+    ./shows_seen.py

+It display a new window with the shows and boxes.
+Click the mouse in the window to make it go away.

+To change to another season for the shows, edit the shows list appropriately.
+Then run this program and use the Snipping Tool to capture the image and paste it into Gimp.
+Finally print.
+There is more detail in the code.